disclose/dioterms/core-terms-vdp.md

 ## Introduction

 [organization] welcomes feedback from security researchers and the general public to help improve our security.
 If you believe you have discovered a vulnerability, privacy issue, exposed data, or other security issues in any of our assets, we want to hear from you.
-This policy outlines steps for reporting vulnerabilities to us, what we expect, what you can expect from us.
+This policy outlines steps for reporting findings to us, what we expect, what you can expect from us.

 ## Scope

-This policy applies to any digital assets owned, operated, or maintained by [organization], including public facing websites.
+This policy applies to any information and communications technology owned, operated, or maintained by [organization], including public facing websites.

 ## Our Commitments